feamcor/GetAndCleaningData/README.md

 ```

 ## Processing
-The script will:
+The script will :

 *  Download the UCI HAR dataset zip file, in case it does not exist on the current working directory;
 *  Unzip it (a directory will be created); and
-*  Process its files according to the following requirements:
+*  Process its files according to the following requirements :

   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.